Resume and CV Guide

 - Proofread: your resume needs to be free of any typos or grammatical errors.
 Note that is should be done throughout the process as well

 - It often takes a few drafts to refine what you have written

-- Your resume is dynamic – it will change often as you gain experience and determine your career path
+- Your resume is dynamic – it will change often as you gain experience, apply for different positions, and determine your career path